 The Romans and Greeks thought of marjoram as the “herb of happiness,” as it seemed to warm the body and the emotions.
 Marjoram essential oil works as an antibacterial, expectorant, sedative, and tonic.
 It calms the respiratory system, helping to relieve respiratory congestion, asthma, and bronchitis.

 The herbal, woodsy scent has also been shown to promote sleep and relaxation.
-Marjoram essential oil blends well with lavender and lemon and can provide a range of benefits when inhaled through a personal essential diffuser like Happy, Sleepy, Healthy MONQ.
+Marjoram essential oil blends well with lavender and lemon and can provide a range of benefits when used in a personal essential diffuser like Happy, Sleepy, Healthy MONQ.

 The scent of peppermint is familiar to many.
 While commonly used as a breath freshener, this fresh, strong scent reminds some of the holiday seasons.
 It is uplifting, invigorating, and intense, more so than many steam distilled oils.